cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

-might issue a warning, might stop processing altogether, might handle the error and present the unknown tag number together with the enclosed data item to the application (as is expected of generic decoders), might ignore the tag and simply present the contained data item only to the application, or take some other type of action.
+might issue a warning, might stop processing altogether, might handle the error and present the unknown tag number together with the enclosed data item to the application (as is expected of generic decoders), or take some other type of action.

 ## Numbers {#numbers}